Mixpanel’s Frequency report lets you conduct a deeper exploration of your user’s retention.

 In the image below, you can see how often customers return and open an app during a day.

-These use cases can help you explore different ways to leverage the functionality of an Addiction report.
-These use cases cover how to use Addiction reports to:
+These use cases can help you explore different ways to leverage the functionality of a Frequency report. ––––These use cases cover how to use Frequency reports to:

 - Maximize your analysis of active users.